Sparkling Pomegranate Mocktail

 Ingredients for recipe: limes, simple syrup, club soda, sage, and pomegranate juice.

-• Sage: Roughly tear the sage leaves so they release their flavor easier.
-I wouldn’t substitute dried sage!
+• Sage: Roughly tear the leaves to release their flavor.
+I don’t recommend substituting dried sage.

 Fresh sage, lime zest and simple syrup in a glass.

-Step 1: Place the sage leaves, lime zest, and simple syrup in a small cup with a spout.
+Step 1: Place the sage leaves, lime zest, and simple syrup in a measuring cup with a spout.

 After muddling sage and simple syrup.